 These pages summarize the tools and materials we used to build these ROVs; however, it does NOT provide lessons on how to use those tools or materials safely.
 This is an intermediate to advanced ROV project, and familiarity with safe use of the tools and materials described herein is assumed.
 Many of these tools (especially the power tools) and some of the materials are capable of causing serious injury or death and should only be used with qualified instruction and/or supervision.
 Remember, you are ultimately responsible for your own safety.
 Seek assistance from those with proper training and experience before using any new tool or material.

-The acronym “ROV” stands for Remotely Operated Vehicle and is most frequently applied to remotely controlled machines or robots that are used underwater to make observations or perform other types of underwater.
+The acronym “ROV” stands for Remotely Operated Vehicle and is most frequently applied to remotely controlled machines or robots that are used underwater to make observations or perform other types of underwater work.
 Unlike a submarine or submersible, they do NOT have people inside the vehicle or even in the water.
 Rather, the pilot operating the vehicle typically remains above the surface of the water.
 The pilots of large commercial, scientific, or military ROVs commonly control them from a dedicated ROV control room aboard a ship or oil platform.
 The small, education-oriented Catalina ROVs are designed to be controlled by students from a dock, wharf, swimming pool deck, or small boat.

 The Catalina ROV system is made up of three major subsystems pictured above: The “pilot’s console” is the white plastic cutting board with a bunch of stuff mounted on it visible at lower left in the photo.
 The “ROV” proper is the yellow thing at lower right in the photo.
 The “tether” is the long, wrapped, bundle of wires connecting the pilot’s console to the ROV.